carbon-language/carbon-lang/lld/docs/intro.rst

    * Internal linker model can be dumped/read to textual format

-   * Internal linker model can be dumped/read to new native format
+   * Internal linker model can be dumped/read to a new native format

    * Native format designed to be fast to read and write